 "For you, maybe," Astrid said mid-drag and blew smoke in Hanne's face, giggling.
 She jogged to meet the others and inserted herself into another conversation.

-That morning they'd reached a mountain road the locals called "The Tower" on account of the way it spiralled up from valley to peak.
+That morning they'd reached a mountain road the locals had coined "The Tower" on account of the way it spiralled up from valley to peak.
 There had been no life for days, and it seemed like a far cry to encounter any opposition.
 The mission was a routine patrol between established checkpoints, so in truth, none wasn't expected.
-Hanne had hoped they'd see wild Nevish mountain men, or come across a squad of Wardens, but she didn't get her hopes up.
+Hanne had hoped they'd see wild Nevish mountain men, or stumble across a squad of Wardens, but she didn't get her hopes up.
 The Nevish were in dire need of support, so that was their job.
 It didn't matter if the patrol seemed fruitless.

 Hanne was still inexperienced and reminded herself that it wasn't her place to question orders.
 Still, she felt a pit in her stomach.